Frequently Asked Questions

 What Do the Local 2629 Constitutional Officers Do?

-President Johnson, in accordance with the AFSCME Officer's Handbook and L2629 constitution, presides over membership and executive board meetings, is a member of all local committees, except the election committee, counter-signs checks drawn against the local's funds, appoints all the local's committees' (subject to the executive board's approval), and reports to the membership as to the "state of the local."
-President Johnson is also tasked as the Chief Contract Negotiator for our local.
-She often coordinates with stewards in the absence of a Chief Steward Officer.
+The President, in accordance with the AFSCME Officer's Handbook and L2629 constitution, presides over membership and executive board meetings, is a member of all local committees, except the election committee, counter-signs checks drawn against the local's funds, appoints all the local's committees' (subject to the executive board's approval), and reports to the membership as to the "state of the local."
+The President is also tasked as the Chief Contract Negotiator for our local.
+They often coordinate with stewards in the absence of a Chief Steward Officer.

-Vice-President Freeman also does much more than the normal duties of a local vice-president as well.
-Beyond assisting the president, presiding at meetings and performing other duties of the president when the president is unable to do so, she also counter-signs checks drawn on the local's funds, is the Chief Negotiator in the absence of the president, and is the Committee Leader for the Membership Committee.
+The Vice-President also does much more than the normal duties of a local vice-president as well.
+Beyond assisting the president, presiding at meetings and performing other duties of the president when the president is unable to do so, they also counter-sign checks drawn on the local's funds, is the Chief Negotiator in the absence of the president, and is the Committee Leader for the Membership Committee.

-Recording-Secretary Herron keeps record (minutes) of, and creates the agendas for, all membership and executive board meetings, handles the local's official correspondence, performs other duties tasked to her by the executive board, and maintains/updates the local's website and grievance tracking system.
+The Recording-Secretary keeps record (minutes) of, and creates the agendas for all membership and executive board meetings, handles the local's official correspondence, performs other duties tasked to them by the executive board, and maintains/updates the local's website and grievance tracking system.

-Secretary-Treasurer O'Brien acts as the custodian of the local's property.
-She prepare's and co-signs checks for the local's expenditures, recieves and tracks the deposit of all the local's money, prepares and presents a monthly report of the local's financial transactions to the membership, and submits all required financial reports to the International Union.
-She is also tasked with setting up financial audits as required by our local constitution, she is the Service Officer for the Health and Wellness Department, and is a member of the Membership Committee.
+The Secretary-Treasurer acts as the custodian of the local's property.
+They prepare and co-sign checks for the local's expenditures, recieves and tracks the deposit of all the local's money, prepares and presents a monthly report of the local's financial transactions to the membership, and submits all required financial reports to the International Union.
+They are also tasked with setting up financial audits as required by our local constitution.

 What Do the Trustees Do?